Edit: See the 2023 version here.

 €3,000 + €110/h * 150h * 20% = €6,300

-In performance-related salary, the employee’s experience and competence greatly affect the salary.
+Here the employee’s experience and competence affect the salary greatly.
 Customers are usually willing to pay more for experienced software developers, and more experienced employees tend to have a higher share of billing.

-In the case of more traditional remuneration, the amount of money earned by the employee is directly correlated with the benefit generated for the company.
-More inexperienced software developers make less money and those with design responsibilities clearly earn more.
-Roughly speaking, we have identified the following wage hikes by experience level:
+When it comes to fixed salaries, the amount of money earned correlates directly with the benefit that the employee generates for the company.
+More inexperienced software developers make less money and those with design, sales or team lead responsibilities earn clearly more.
+Roughly speaking, we have noticed the following wage ranges by experience level:

-In Finland, high tax rates effectively offset the benefits of higher cash wages.
-However, talking only about cash reward is misleading, especially when it comes to the most prestigious employers, as many of these companies offer their employees many different benefits with monetary value.
+In Finland, high tax rates offset the benefits of higher wages quite effectively.
+However, only talking about the money is misleading especially when it comes to the most prestigious employers, as many of these companies offer their employees a large number of different benefits with great monetary value.
+Consequently, when we discuss with developers, we aim to focus on the person’s dreams and career ambitions instead of salary, and thus find the most fun and suitable job for them.